Insurance 101 with USAA President & CEO Wayne Peacock

 A word on service

 Ahead of its centennial, Peacock has had the opportunity to gain perspective on the success of USAA by looking back in time—literally.
-Listen as he discusses digging into company archives only to be reminded, clearly and certainly, of USAA’s foundational purpose.
+Peacock discusses digging into company archives only to be reminded, clearly and certainly, of USAA’s foundational purpose.

 Keeping members at the core of the model means that service is the central focus, delivering the kind of experience policyholders seek.
 The levels of customer satisfaction and trust are what unite the likes of USAA and PURE and make the membership model stand out in the broader insurance landscape.